bentomhall/nih-system/homebrewery/world/player-options.md

 The most simple use of your Clockwork Battery is to infuse your weapon strikes with quasi-elemental energy or simply augment their striking power.
 When you hit with a weapon attack, unarmed strike, or with an alchemical munition, you can expend a number of Charge Dice up to your charge limit.
 When you do so, roll the Charge Dice and add the total to the damage dealt.
 You choose the damage type from the following: cold, fire, lighting, thunder, or the damage type of the weapon.
 When you do so, the entire damage result counts as coming from a magical weapon.

 ### Clockwork Friend
-At 3rd level you’ve created a tiny clockwork construct to serve as your friend.
+At 3rd level you've created a tiny clockwork construct to serve as your friend.
 It takes the shape of a spider, mouse, beetle or other similar non-flying creature.
-It has 1 HP, AC 10, 30 ft of movement, normal vision (passive perception of 10).
+It has 1 hit point, AC 10, 30 ft of movement, normal vision (passive perception of 10).
 Its Strength and Intelligence scores are 1 and all of its other ability scores are 10.
 It cannot attack, but can otherwise understand your simple orders and will fulfil them as practical for its shape.
 While it is on your person, it is considered to be immune to all damage and does not make saving throws.

 When you create your friend, choose one movement module and one sensory module.
-You can alter your choices when you finish a long rest as long as you have a tinker’s tool’s set.
+You can alter your choices when you finish a long rest as long as you have a tinker's tool's set.
 **Movement**: sticky pads (30 ft climb speed) OR fins (30 ft swim speed)
 **Sensory**: audio recorder/playback with improved hearing OR video (silent) recorder/playback and improved darkvision (60 ft  in color).
 In either case, it can record up to 10 minutes of audio or video and can trigger recording start/stop based on orders given.
 \column
 ### Multitool (3rd)
-At 3rd level, you’ve created a clockwork tool that counts as any tool with which you are proficient, as well as the following:
+At 3rd level, you've created a clockwork tool that counts as any tool with which you are proficient, as well as the following:

 - A crowbar
 - A shovel